 The Full Scoop

 Some years ago we had an "idea" that we would create our own custom IT dispatcher application.
-In our industry of providing IT Services, a common need is to ensure that inbound requests are captured, logged, and assigned to an engineer.
+In our industry of providing IT Services, a common need is to ensure that inbound requests are captured, logged, and assigned to an Engineer.
 Every IT vendor has a slightly different process and we knew there were opportunities to consolidate and simplify.
 We felt that a niche software application could be designed to help fill a lot of these needs for other Managed Service Providers and IT Consulting Firms.
 We had the development prowess, people answering calls, communication tools; why not build our own custom in-house dispatcher application?

 After a few relatively brief discussions, we reached out to one of our development teams, explained the idea, told them to use their own creativity, and away they went programming!
 Success and fortune here we come!!
+Right?
+We had a vision of what we wanted but not a plan, we wanted to help others work more effectively; but hadn't invested time preparing.

 Being an Entrepreneur means taking leaps of faith.
 If you spent vast amounts of time planning out everything, weighting all the risks, you may never be where you are now.
 There is a balance that needs to be employed between "leaping between tree limbs and trying to catch yourself while falling", and analysis paralysis - where you are so consumed with making a mistake that you simply never get started.
 There is a real benefit to getting out there and just doing it.